ColinFay/attempt/README.md

 `stopifnot()`, as it doesn’t take a list of expression.

-These functions are also flexible as you can pass base predicates (is.numeric, is.character…), a custom one built with mappers, or even your own testing function.
+These functions are also flexible as you can pass base predicates (is.numeric, is.character…), a custom predicate built with mappers, or even your own testing function.

 You can either choose a custom message or just let the built-in messages be printed: